SteamRE/SteamKit/readme.md

-﻿
 # SteamKit2
 - - -

-SteamKit2 is a .NET library designed to interoperate with Valve's Steam network.
+SteamKit2 is a .NET library designed to interoperate with Valve's [Steam network](http://store.steampowered.com/about).
 It aims to provide a simple, yet extensible, interface to perform various actions on the network.

 ## Getting Binaries